E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 \subsection{Ablation Study}

-We conduct extensive ablation studies to investigate the effect of multiple pretraining objectives in E2S2.
-Also, we analyze the influence of different designed prompt templates used in prompt-based contrastive learning.
-Notably, some representative tasks of GLUE benchmark, e.g., CoLA, MRPC and STS-B, with their original training and dev sets are used for our analysis.
-We apply the Random noising function as the denoising self-supervision for all experiments.
+We conduct extensive ablation studies to investigate the effectiveness of multiple pretraining objectives in E2S2, {\zqh the effect of coefficient $\lambda_{de}$ and $\lambda_{cl}$,} and analyze the influence of different designed prompt templates used in prompt-based contrastive learning.
+Notably, some representative tasks of GLUE benchmark, \textit{e.g.}, CoLA, MRPC and STS-B, with their original training and dev sets are used for our analysis.
+We apply the \textit{Shuffle}-\textit{Random} noising function as the denoising self-supervision for all experiments.